LORAN Station (Santa Maria): Architecture

 The station is located in the extreme northeast of the island, in the locality of Norte, along an isolated roadway towards the clifftops and coast of the island.
-The area is consistent with the volcanic nature of the island, with volcanic plugs located in the region, while the station is located on high plateau overlooking the sea consisting.
+The area is consistent with the volcanic nature of the island, with volcanic plugs located in the region, while the station is located on a high plateau overlooking the sea consisting.

 The site included a group of buildings and exterior structures, integrated by a main service building, garage, twinned and groups of residential buildings, with paved exterior roadways.
 Owing to its importance initially, the site also included a generator building and garage to support 24-hour operations.

 All the buildings were constructed in the language of the Modernist movement, with regional influences, constructed in reinforced concrete, with separator walls erected from stone, in irregular and rustic finish.

 The exterior spaces, originally, included public green-spaces and well-manicured private residences, associated with the families that made-up the community at the station.

 Near the buildings is a sports field.